zelo2/iTIMO/README.md

 ## 📈 Benchmark: Itinerary Modification Evaluation (Different LLMs)

-This benchmark evaluates *itinerary modification (repair)*: given a need-to-modify itinerary, the LLM must output the **repair operation** (the inverse of the perturbation in the filename).
+This benchmark evaluates *itinerary modification*: given a need-to-modify itinerary, the LLM must output the **modification operation** (the inverse of the perturbation in the filename).

 ### 0) Prepare dataset paths (required by the benchmark scripts)